Publications

 The Truly Binding Finanical Agreement – Is concise drafting the key?

-In a post Thorne v Kennedy [2017] HCA 49; (2017) FLC 93-807 landscape, it has never been more important to draft financial agreements with precision, fairness and full disclosure.
-This paper concentrates on the drafting essentials to minimise the risk of a financial agreement being found not to be binding or being set aside....
+Concise Drafting and s 90G Requirements In a post Thorne v Kennedy [2017] HCA 49; (2017) FLC 93-807 landscape, it has never been more important to draft financial agreements with precision, fairness and full disclosure.
+This paper concentrates on the drafting essentials to minimise the risk of a financial agreement being found...

 Gloomfield – why subject matter is so important in financial agreements

-The subject matter of a financial agreement is important.
+Subject matter determines the enforceability of financial agreements The subject matter of a financial agreement is important.
 The parties and their lawyers overlooked this fundamental and preliminary point in the long-running Bloomfield & Grainger litigation which commenced in 2014 and ended in 2018.
-There were many hearings at which no issue was taken as to whether or not the litigation...
+There were many...